 The e-VRE must provide a transparent mechanism by which to reveal the user driving the data in all cases where registration of users is required.
-EPOS identifies three classes of users in its "data policies and access rules (2014)":
+EPOS identifies three classes of users in its "data policies and access rules" (EPOS data policy and access rules 2014):

 - Anonymous users without identification or accreditation.
 Only fundamental services should be provided by an e-VRE without some form of registration interaction with the underlying e-RI. - Registered users that have identified themselves via a prior registration process.
 Such users would expect greater access to e-RI services via the e-VRE, but may not be authorised for complete access.
 Ideally the e-VRE should provide a mechanism for handling registration, but otherwise there needs to be a way to transfer registration information to the e-VRE so that properly accounting can be carried out. - Authorised users that have not only registered, but have been conferred special privileges allowing access to a greater range of resources.
 Authorisation can of course be partial given the range of possible privileged resources provided by a number of e-RIs.
-Again, there needs to be mechanism by which the e-VRE can provide authorised user credentials to the underlying e-VRE.
+Again, there needs to be a mechanism by which the e-VRE can provide authorised user credentials to the underlying e-VRE.

-In connection to the above, (EPOS 2014) also identify three classes of data, which can be considered generally applicable to many e-RIs that deal with a variety of data types:
+In connection to the above, the EPOS data policy and access rules (2014) also identifies three classes of data, which can be considered generally applicable to many e-RIs that deal with a variety of data types:

-- Open data freely available by users for either direct use or download. - Restricted data available subject to certain conditions; such restrictions could also include the requirement that fees be paid. - Embargoed data is only available to certain authorised users for a certain period, before becoming open or restricted.
+- Open data freely available to users for either direct use or download. - Restricted data available subject to certain conditions; such restrictions could also include the requirement that fees must be paid. - Embargoed data available to certain authorised users for a certain period, before becoming open or restricted.

-Generally speaking, the access to data that is restricted or embargoed will be contingent on the provision of suitable user credentials.
+Generally speaking, the access to restricted or embargoed data will be contingent on the provision of suitable user credentials.
 The general policy of openness suggests that knowledge of the existence of restricted/embargoed data is not, by default, itself restricted, but if this proves to be the case (most likely for embargoed data), then there needs to be some filtering or partitioning of resource catalogues based on the privileges conferred to a given user.
 Access to software or resources can be restricted or embargoed using a similar model.

-4.4 Liability
+5.4 Liability